perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 2 - Incident Response Framework.md

 - If needed, restoring systems and/or files from clean backups

 ### Post-Incident Activity
-- AR meetings with all involved parties after a major inccident
+- AR meetings with all involved parties after a major incident
 	- Chain of events and times
 	- Findings
 	- Conclusions